slouc/setting-up-spark/README.md

 You can now simply import the created project as existing project into Eclipse workspace.

 ##Working with Spark##
 - Spark is meant to be run on clusters.
 However, to get you going you can simply run it on your local machine.
 Make sure to add `.setMaster("local")` whenever you are setting up a configuration for your Spark context:

-`val conf = new SparkConf().setAppName("sparktest").setMaster("local")`
+`val conf = new SparkConf().setAppName("sparkintro").setMaster("local")`
 `val sc = new SparkContext(conf)`

 - Code that performs the calculation in the `Main.scala` example is taken from an [official examples page](https://spark.apache.org/examples.html)

 This is it!
 Hopefully you now have your project up and running, all dependencies resolved and estimated value of Pi printing out on your console.